Almarch/tamaR/README.md

 ## 3. Use as a web app

-Have a look to the full [documentation](https://github.com/Almarch/tamaR/tree/main#4-use-as-a-web-app).
+Check out the main [doc](https://github.com/Almarch/tamaR/tree/main#5-use-as-a-web-app).

 ## 4. License